Green Energy SourcesGreen Energy Sources

 Policy and regulatory frameworks play a crucial role in the transition, so they occupy our fourth position.
 In some regions, these policies might not be supportive or may fall behind technological advancements, posing a hurdle to implementing zero-carbon energy projects.

-Answers to the difficulties
+Answers to the Difficulties

 While these challenges seem daunting, they are not insurmountable.